haz-baker/calculator/README.md

 <h1> I've got a probelm?!? 😱 </h1>

-If you find any bugs or problems please feel free to create an issue (like this ... https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue ) andf iIwill respond as fast as I can!😊
+If you find any bugs or problems please feel free to create an issue (like this ... https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue ) and i will respond as fast as I can!😊